AGU-Data/DCCOP/_posts/2022-12-19-output-update.md

 Our workshops have explored three use cases on possible approaches to the use of a "reliquary" - a large collection of digital objects used to assist in citation and credit.

-You can check out the workshop materials on Zenodo - see our previous posts for links!
+You can check out the workshop materials on Zenodo - see our previous posts or the [RDA website](https://www.rd-alliance.org/complex-data-citations-formulating-community-recommendation) for links!

 **Other Reports**